gbdrummer/fluidtype/README.md

 ## Usage

-Just include `fluid-typography.css` in the `<head>` of your html document, and add the `fluid` attribute to the DOM elements you would like to exhibit the fluid behavior.
+Just include `fluidtype.css` in the `<head>` of your html document, and add the `fluidfs` (for font-size scaling only), `fluidlh` (for line-height scaling only) or `fluidtype` (for font-size AND line-height scaling) attribute to the DOM elements you would like to exhibit the fluid behavior.
 See `example.html` for an example implementation.

 For the algorithm to work in CSS, the following values are necessary: